 Alpine Skiing at the USCSA National Championships

-The women get the four-day event underway with the giant slalom on Tuesday, which will be followed by the slalom on Thursday.
-The men compete in the GS on Wednesday and the slalom on Friday.
+• The women will compete in the giant slalom on Tuesday and slalom on Thursday, while the men hit the slopes for the GS on Wednesday and the slalom on Friday.

 SCOUTING THE BABSON WOMEN

 • The Beavers came in third in the GS, fourth in the slalom and tied for second in the combined standings at the USCSA Eastern Regional Championships at Sugarloaf back on February 23-24.

 • Sophomore Sarah Mangiacotti came in fourth in the giant slalom, while Baer placed 15th in the GS and ninth in the slalom to lead the Green and White.

 • Mangiacotti and Baer have both posted seven top-10 finishes this winter, first-year Julia Martin came in 16th overall at regionals, and senior Olivia Burwell has six top-25 results in her last eight races.

 • Baer, who has collected four All-America accolades over the last two years, and Burwell are Babson females with experience skiing at nationals.

 • The Beavers placed third in the GS, second in the slalom and third in the overall combined standings at the USCSA Eastern Regional Championships at Sugarloaf on February 23-24.

 • Henderson won the giant slalom and finished sixth in the slalom, Blanchard came in second in the GS in seventh in the slalom, and the duo placed one-two in the combined standings to lead the Green and White.

 • Henderson owns 10 top-five finishes in 12 races this winter, Blanchard leads the team with seven podium finishes, and junior Sean Robinson has finished outside the top 15 just twice in 12 races on the year.